 - Long philtrum

-- Wide mouth with widely spaced teeth
+- Wide mouth with small teeth

-- Very sociable trusting personality
+- Very sociable and trusting personality

-- Mild learning disability
+- Mild to moderate learning disability

 Associated Conditions